 Being a fuel-efficient driver with PAM Transport can pay off…literally.

 Fast-forward to one year later and Willie was among the 13 drivers being recognized at this year’s Mission MPG event at the PAM Transport headquarters in Tontitown, Arkansas for his top-notch performance in fuel efficiency.
-Over the course of his first year behind the wheel, he consistently performed in the top 10% of his peer group, received monthly bonuses along the way and was eligible for quarterly and annual prizes like the Harley Davidson motorcycle.
-Very impressive for a first year driver!
+Over the course of his first year behind the wheel, he consistently performed in the top 10% of his peer group, received monthly incentives along the way, and was eligible for quarterly and annual prizes like the Harley Davidson motorcycle.
+Very impressive for a first-year driver!

 Watch the video below for a recap of this year’s Mission MPG event at PAM Transport to find out who won the Harley Davidson grand prize and hear from Willie himself!

 The Driver Fuel & Safety Incentive is awarded to company drivers who consistently outperform their peers in fuel efficiency, achieve company goals, and maintain a safe driving record.
 Cash incentives are paid out for Monthly, Quarterly, and Annual performance for eligible company drivers.
 Drivers are competing among others with similar equipment – creating a level playing field for all.
 The Mission MPG program provides nice incentives to drivers with several years of experience as well as those drivers like Willie who are just beginning a truck driving career.

 So, what are some tips for maximizing fuel efficiency?
 As it turns out, there’s some real meaning behind the MISSION.

 The “MISSION” in MISSION MPG stands for:

 - Use Cruise Control in Top Gear whenever possible.
 The difference between 54 MPH in 9th gear vs. 10th gear is 1.0 MPG, and using Cruise will minimize RPM fluctuations.